RAPID: Resilience Assessment for Communications right after Emergencies/Disasters (RACE)

 Field Campaigns

-field campaign was performed on February 16, 2018 in the Central region of the island, which includes the towns of Ponce, Utuado, Jayuya, and Arecibo.
+The first field campaign was performed on February 16, 2018 in the Central region of the island, which includes the towns of Ponce, Utuado, Jayuya, and Arecibo.
 The measurements were taken in the midst of slightly overcast weather, with a daily max recorded temperature of 80°F and a daily low of 71°F. Approximately, 0.08 inches of rain were reported this day.
 The time of the measurements spanned from 1:30 pm to 4:00 pm, approximately.
 Total time spent on field amounted to approximately 8 hours.

-field campaign was performed on February 17, 2018 in the towns up to the east Patillas.
+The second field campaign was performed on February 17, 2018 in the towns up to the east Patillas.
 The measurements were taken during clear, sunny weather, with a daily max recorded temperature of 86°F and a daily low of 77°F. According to a weather station in Guayama, 0 inches of rain were reported this day.
 The time of the measurements spanned from 11:00 am to 2:00 pm, approximately.
 Total time spent on field amounted to approximately 8 hours.

 In order to perform additional calibrations of the signal measurement equipment under a variety of weather conditions, a final and third test was performed at 7:00 am on June 14, 2018 at the roof of the CID Building, UPRM campus (18.211347, -67.136864).
 The test was deliberately performed in this date due to the favorable conditions present at the time, which presented clear skies.